Sullivans International - Yarn Supplier

 Hand feel Soft, matte, breathable

-Strength Good; less elastic than wool
+Strength Good tensile strength; less elastic than wool

-Uses Summer garments, dishcloths, baby items, amigurumi
+Common uses Summer wear, dishcloths, baby items, amigurumi

-Variants: combed cotton, mercerized cotton, organic cotton (OCS), recycled cotton (GRS).
+Variants to specify on POs: combed cotton, mercerized cotton, organic cotton (OCS), recycled cotton (GRS).

-Wool & animal fibers
+Wool and animal fibers

-Fiber Characteristics Typical uses
+Fiber Characteristics Typical product use

 Merino wool Fine, soft, elastic Sweaters, socks, base layers